CASTELO ARCHAEOLOGICAL PROJECT

 Excavation Techniques

-In the field, students will be instructed on how to practice proper excavation techniques using tools such as a pickaxe, hand-axe, and trowel.
-Students will also learn how to identify various materials, artifacts, and features through first-hand experience.
+In the field, students will be instructed on how to practice proper excavation techniques using tools such as a pickaxe, hand-pick, and trowel.
+The methodology used is open-area excavation and single context recording.
+Students will also learn how to identify various materials, artifacts, features, and layers through first-hand experience.
 Students are expected to participate in all such aspects of excavation.

 Picture